 However, posting too much can be exhausting.
 Preparing too much content requires investing a lot of time, which can lead to burnout.
 And it is worth it because the more people see your post, the more followers will engage with your content and find it.

-But posting every day can decrease your Instagram accounts' engagement rate.
-If you pay attention to Instagram Insights, you will notice how your top-performing posts get a lot of engagement but there are also posts who get drastically fewer comments and likes.
+But posting every day can decrease your Instagram accounts’ engagement rate.
+If you pay attention to Instagram Insights, you will notice how your top-performing posts get a lot of engagement but there are also posts that get drastically fewer comments and likes.
 It is like that because it is hard to stay consistent in terms of likes and comments when posting every day on Instagram.

 Although sharing less content can have less impact on your account’s growth, there is more to Instagram than the number of your followers.
 If you choose to share content less often, the content you create and upload will have time to circulate around Instagram long enough before moving on to the next post.
 This gives the opportunity to your followers to see your content, one-two-three days after the post was initially posted.
 So, even if your post is not seen by the majority of your followers at first, if the Instagram algorithm thinks this is what your followers want to see, your post might end up o your followers’ feed later on.

 Nonetheless, posting less often will give your account a better engagement rate.
-This will give you the opportunity to get more exposure from your best performing posts.
+This will give you the opportunity to get more exposure from your best-performing posts.
 Engagement rate is especially important in order to rank on the Top Posts of your hashtags selection as well as get to the Explore page on Instagram.

 So, which one is better?